qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 --- abstract

 This document specifies extensions to the QUIC protocol to enable the simultaneous usage of multiple paths for a single connection.

-The proposed extensions remain compliant with the current single-path QUIC design and preserve the QUIC privacy features.
+These extensions are compliant with the single-path QUIC design and preserve QUIC privacy features.

 --- middle